foster95/kytchentable/README.md

 ## Developmental Bugs - Unsolved
 ### Issue with CSS hiding tooltip on Reservation form
+During development I discovered an issue where form validation works correctly — users are prevented from submitting forms with invalid or missing data — however, the HTML validation tooltips (e.g. “Please fill out this field”) do not appear.
+This behaviour has been confirmed only in Google Chrome.
+When testing in Mozilla Firefox and Safari, the validation messages appear as expected.
+From this I have concluded that this issue is browser-specific rather than a fault in the form logic.

+To try and resolve this issue I attempted the following options:
+* Ensured Django renders the correct HTML5 field type using:

+            self.fields['reservation_date'].input_type = 'date'
+* Removed any possibility of novalidate being present in the <form> tag.
+* Checked for CSS that may be suppressing native validation UI.
+* Confirmed that validation does work — only the tooltip display is affected.

+Despite the above, the  validation message still does not appear in Chrome, even though users cannot submit the form and are prompted by a blue highlight bar where they need to fill in information.

+Further investigation through various full-stack development forums and developer discussions indicated that Chrome is known to occasionally hide these HTML validation tooltips, particularly with date fields and Bootstrap-styled forms.
+This appears to be a widespread, Chrome-specific behaviour, with multiple developers reporting the same issue and no consistently successful workaround.

 # Testing
 Multiple testing methods were carried out to ensure the quality, functionality, and responsiveness of the Kytchen Table website.
 These included automated validation tools, device and browser testing, Lighthouse analysis, accessibility checks, and user-story-based manual testing.
 All core functionality works as expected, with only minor issues documented in Unsolved Bugs.

 Testing was carried out using a mix of automated tools and manual user-story-based methods.

+## Testing Overview

 Testing Method | Tools Used | Purpose | Result
 --- | --- | --- | ---